Skip to content

 Configuring the Dockerfile#

-The Dockerfile is preconfigured with some entries that we won't need.
+The Dockerfile file is preconfigured with some entries that we won't need.
 Here's a simplified explanation and modifications required:

 1. Base Image Setup: The file begins with specifying the base image for the application.
 We use the qcrbox/base-application as our starting point, utilizing the latest version available.